Adamgle/horrible-database/README.md

 - Data has to be fully brought into memory when flushing the Write-Ahead Log (freed afterwards), not indexing and pagination.
 - When collections grow large, it is not possible to serve data in a reasonable time
 - For operations like SELECTs, it has to flush the buffered commands in the WAL, which requires deserializing the collection, making SELECTs an absolute disaster in time complexity
+- No limits on collection entry size, which can cause memory exhaustion when entries don't fit in RAM — streaming or buffering techniques should be implemented to handle large entries gracefully
+- Async/futures uses seem not be so used reliably, the performance might degrade probably becasue of incorrect useage of those.

 ## How could we improve it?